jonathan6ramirez/j.t_timepieces/README.md

 1. Create a new public GitHub repository
 2. Push the starter code to the `main` branch
 3. On GitHub, go to **Settings** > **Pages** > **Source**, and choose **GitHub Actions** as the source
-4. If you installed any new npm packages make sure to run 'pnpm install' again
+4. If you installed any new npm packages make sure to run 'pnpm install' again.
+Make sure that you do not have the files open inside a file editor.
 5. Make a commit and push it to see the changes on GitHub Pages

 Congratulations!
 You should have a URL like: